 Delta Europe alum

-The hosting team for Delta Europe are also the course creators.
+The hosting team for Delta are also the course creators.
 Together, Zoya, Laura and Ruslan developed the course curriculum, content, and structure.

 Is Delta for me?

 - You have little to some exposure to systems change;

 - You are keen to start exploring what systems change looks like in your field through a blend of theory, hands-on application and discussion;